What to Expect from a Pilates Class: A Beginner's Guide

 The Basic Structure of a Pilates Session

-A typical Pilates session begins with a warm-up, focusing on breathing exercises and gentle stretches to prepare your body.
-Next, a series of exercises targeting core strength, flexibility, and balance is performed on a mat or using specialized equipment.
+A typical Pilates session begins with a dynamic warm-up, focusing on breathing exercises and mobility to prepare your body.

-Mat: Used for floor exercises, providing support and cushioning.
+• Mat: Used for floor exercises, providing support and cushioning.
+A Pilates mat is thicker than a yoga mat for increased comfort and spinal cushion.

-Reformer: A versatile machine with a sliding platform, springs, and pulleys, offering resistance and support.
+• Reformer: A versatile machine with a sliding platform, springs, and pulleys, offering resistance and support.
+This is a favorite of the Pilates machines.

-Cadillac: Also known as the Trapeze Table, used for more advanced exercises.
+• Cadillac: Also known as the Trapeze Table, used for more advanced exercises.
+Often hanging and used for some wonderful deep stretching

 Which Type Of Pilates Is Right For Me?